eddy147/async-tutorial/README.md

-# async-tutorial
+## Async tutorial code updated
 The code for the udacy's async tutorial is out-of-date.
-I keep it up-to-date with lein ancient
+I keep it up-to-date with lein ancient.

-# I got errors with my previous .lein/profiles.clj.
-With this one it works:
+### Leiningen .profiles.clj
-# See also in the root.
+I use leiningen for project management.
+With this .profiles.clj it works: (see also profiles.clj in the root)

 ```
 {:user {:dependencies [[org.clojure/clojure "1.9.0"]